ureymutuale/interview-tasks-vue/README.md

 To maintain the integrity of the test as part of our interview process, please complete the test while adhering to the following rules regarding use of AI:
 * AI can be used to assist in production of your response to the technical test.
+* You must disclose if you have used AI during the production of your response, and where.
 * An answer generated entirely by AI will fail the technical test.
 * You must be able to understand all code you submit to us in response to the technical test.